Canon G1 X Mark II vs XC10

 Both the G1X Mark II and the XC10 have zoom lenses built in.
 The G1X Mark II has a 24-120mm f/2.0-3.9 optic and the XC10 offers a 24-240mm f/2.8-5.6 (focal lengths in full frame equivalent terms).
 Hence, the G1X Mark II and XC10 provide the same view at the wide-angle end, but the XC10 has more tele-photo reach at the long end.
 The G1X Mark II offers the faster maximum aperture.

 The G1X Mark II writes its imaging data to SDXC cards, while the XC10 uses CFast or SDXC cards.
 The XC10 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the G1X Mark II only has one slot.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark II and Canon XC10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.